- VIDEO to introduce you to the tour

 Saint Jerome Cemetery was expanded in 1904 from its original expanse along Saint Jerome Avenue to include all land to Northampton Street.
 Father Harkins, his parents, his brother Daniel, and his two sisters Grace and Catherine are buried in the same family plot.
 It is located along the only north-south crossing road.

 Saint Jerome Temperance Hall was located along Maple Street.
-It was founded in 1868 and Father Harkins was made the spiritual head.
+The group was founded in 1857.
 The group is called Saint Jerome Total Abstinence Mutual, Benevolent, and Literary Society.
+Earlier it had been called the Holyoke Catholic Mutual Benevolent Society.
 The hall had a musical group, a library, and more.
+The hall was made in 1868 and Father Harkins was made the spiritual head.

 Other churches were started in Holyoke with Saint Jerome as the mother church.
 Sacred Heart, St Patrick’s in South Hadley, and Holy Cross are all direct ancestors of St Jerome.
 Rosary, Saint Anne in Chicopee, Blessed Sacrament, and Holy Name are indirect.
 Some would start schools like St Jerome’s did but none would have the full program and great impact of St Jerome’s Church.